Virginia governor meets with cabinet amid outcry over racist photo

 The report of the allegation was published on the same website, Big League Politics, that first published Northam’s yearbook page.

 Northam said on Saturday he had donned blackface in the 1980s to portray pop star Michael Jackson in a dance competition.
-The origins of blackface date back to 19th-century minstrel shows, when white actors covered themselves in black grease paint to caricature slaves.

 During the Saturday news conference, Northam made light-hearted remarks about how hard it is to clean black shoe polish from one’s face and whether he should perform Jackson’s signature moonwalk dance moves before the cameras before accepting his wife’s advice not to.